Selfless reduced free products and graph products of $\mathrm{C}^\ast$-algebras: Abstract

 \section{Abstract}

-Under mild assumptions, we prove that reduced free products and reduced graph products of \Cs-algebras are selfless in the sense of L.\ Robert, without assuming the rapid decay property.
-In particular, our main theorems yield numerous new examples of simple, monotracial \Cs-algebras with strict comparison, stable rank one, and admitting a unique unital embedding of the Jiang--Su algebra $\mathcal{Z}$ up to approximate unitary equivalence.
+Under mild assumptions, we show that reduced free products and reduced graph products of \Cs-algebras are completely selfless, without assuming the rapid decay property.
+In particular, our main theorems yield numerous new examples of simple, monotracial \Cs-algebras with strict comparison, stable rank one, and admitting a unique unital embedding of the Jiang--Su algebra $\mathcal{Z}$ up to approximate unitary equivalence, and of purely infinite \Cs-algebras in the traceless case.